Marker Logo

 this page online

-, Ohio, in Lucas County.
-Marker could be reached from the intersection of River Road and Michigan Avenue.
+was in Maumee, Ohio, in Lucas County.
+It could be reached from the intersection of River Road and Michigan Avenue.
 This historical marker is located where Michigan Avenue. dead ends into River Road, on the river side of River Road, in a small, Lucas County MetroPark, which is situated along the west side of the Maumee River.
 The marker is situated along the lone park walking path that leads from the parking lot to the site of the old fort's earthworks.
 Touch for map.
 Marker was at or near this postal address: 1900 River Road, Maumee OH 43537, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

 Running a Gauntlet Marker image.
 Click for full size.

-Photographed By Dale K. Benington, September 5, 2014
+Photographed by Dale K. Benington, September 5, 2014

 2. Running a Gauntlet Marker